Are you considering going for Cyprus citizenship?

 Yes, you can buy property in Cyprus after Brexit without restrictions.
 It’s also possible to get permanent residency in Cyprus through the residency by investment scheme, if you invest at least €300,000 in a property.

-All things considered, Cyprus citizenship offers a relatively accessible pathway to acquiring EU rights.
+Cyprus citizenship is a relatively accessible pathway to acquiring EU rights.

 Although the standard naturalization timeline is fairly long at seven years, those willing to invest in the country can benefit from a reduced timeline of just five years.